Nepal Bhutan Trekking Tour

 The excitement throughout the Highlands

 Numerous indigenous communities reside in the foothills from the Sundarijal to the Nagarkot.
 Typically, Gurung, Rai, Limbu, and Tamang castes make up the population in this region.
-It would be beneficial and intriguing to learn about their culture and blend with it as you go around their villages.
+Learning about and blending their culture around their villages would be beneficial and intriguing.
 Likewise, residents of the hamlets above them frequently celebrate festivities like Dashain, Tihar, and Lohsar.
 The dazzling and joyful Buddhists who live in Bhutanese hamlets like Pangkha, Chamgang, and Chergingang remain a significant surprise.
 The majority of the population in this area embraces Buddhism.

 Nepal Bhutan Trekking Tour Detail Itinerary